Cardoso222/fetchXY/README.md

-# FetchX
+# FetchXY

-FetchX is a lightweight and flexible HTTP client for TypeScript/JavaScript applications, providing a simple interface for making HTTP requests with built-in timeout handling, retries, and error management.
+FetchXY is a lightweight and flexible HTTP client for TypeScript/JavaScript applications, providing a simple interface for making HTTP requests with built-in timeout handling, retries, and error management.

 ## Features